davebenson/doom4-walkthrough/README.md

 2 Hell Knights soon spawn, along with a mess of Hell Razers (etc???).

-## Mission 6: Getting back up to the Start of the Level
+## Mission 6: Getting the Blue Skull
 Follow the game's marker to a Chainsaw and Shotgun Ammo.
 Continue down a passage to watch a series of islands appear, in the large cavern where the first fight began.